syh7/DnDwiki/src/main/resources/parsed/darninia/session 14 - on a whole nother plane.md

 - he is not the chosen one
 - supposedly we all are

-+ [Fredrik](https://bookstack.hemels.me/books/Darninia/page/eye-of-the-mountain) sneaks forward to scout
++ [Frederik](https://bookstack.hemels.me/books/Darninia/page/eye-of-the-mountain) sneaks forward to scout
 + Finds room with pillars, bookcases with books in Old Darninian and [Neuneun](https://bookstack.hemels.me/books/Darninia/page/nenen) runes
 + pillars ahve roots around them that give off shadowy, smoky trails
 + also appearing and disappearing ghosts

 - as the group follows, the wall closes behind us
-- Fredrik sees a shiny object and rushes forward, but gets called back by the party
+- Frederik sees a shiny object and rushes forward, but gets called back by the party
 - Divine sense: roots are evil, but otherwise nothing
 - investigate the roots:
     - come from another plane "Nine hells"